Debtor Management: A Creditor's Operating Framework

 When should a receivable be placed with a collection agency?

 The industry standard threshold is 121 days past due.
-Earlier placement (60-90 days) is appropriate when the debtor has entered a disputed or evasive posture, when the claim is time-sensitive under a statute of limitations, or when industry norms support earlier escalation.
+Earlier placement at 60 to 90 days is appropriate when the debtor has entered a disputed or evasive posture, when the claim is time-sensitive under a statute of limitations, or when industry norms support earlier escalation.
 Waiting past 180 days materially reduces recovery probability.

 Debtor Management: A Creditor's Operating Framework